History

 Top notes: Aniseed, bergamot

-Take a look at the heart notes in particular with this scent.
-What a wonderful combination of flowers and those that very much speak volumes when it comes to royalty.
+Take a look at the heart notes, in particular, in this scent.
+What a wonderful combination of flowers—those that speak volumes when it comes to royalty.

 What perfume did Queen Elizabeth wear

-With iris being one of the most expensive and admired fragrance ingredients, its easy to learn why this perfume really is fit for a Queen and is the key ingredient in this bottle.
+Iris is one of the most expensive and admired fragrance ingredients, so it’s easy to learn why this perfume is fit for a Queen and is the key ingredient in this bottle.

 What perfume did Queen Elizabeth wear

-Iris scent definitely makes it mark in the Queens favourite perfumes
+Iris scent makes its mark in the Queens favourite perfumes

 Three stages of perfume notes

-We know that perfume goes through three stages when it is worn on the skin and we instantly smell the top notes of any perfume.
+We know that perfume goes through three stages when worn on the skin, and we instantly smell the top notes of any perfume.

-Top notes are often fresh, citrus and refreshing and once they calm down, usually around 5 minutes of being on the skin, we then smell a selection of heart notes.
+The top notes are often fresh, citrus, and refreshing.
+Once they calm down, usually around 5 minutes after being on the skin, we then smell a selection of heart notes.

-The heart notes of a scent are the main centerpiece of a perfume and the notes we smell tend to linger between 6-8 hours after it has been sprayed.
+The heart notes of a scent are the main centrepiece of a perfume, and the notes we smell tend to linger between 6 and 8 hours after the perfume has been sprayed.

-As these notes last a longer time than the top notes, they usually have a floral and woody scent that lingers.
+As these notes last longer than the top notes, they usually have a lingering floral and woody scent.

-Once those heart notes have settled down, we then appreciate the base notes and these are the notes that stay for the rest of the duration of the perfume.
+Once those heart notes have settled down, we appreciate the base notes, which remain for the rest of the perfume’s duration.

 Alongside the heart notes, the base notes are also the scents that those around us will continuously smell.